The following is a tale of the upsides of “social distancing” as an introverted entrepreneur.

 And yet, here we are.
-Basically on lock down for at least two weeks.
-I see the wisdom of all the shutdowns and cancellations.
+Basically on lockdown for at least two weeks.
 Honestly, I don’t mind it.

-I know extroverts and otherwise highly social people that are getting stir crazy right now, and I feel compassion for them.
+I know extroverts and otherwise highly social people who are getting stir-crazy right now, and I feel compassion for them.
 This must be terrible.

-For me, as a solopreneur/entrepreneur who also happens to be an introvert, I personally am embracing this “social distancing” with fervor.
+For me as an introverted entrepreneur, I personally am embracing this “social distancing” with fervor.
 I’ll briefly share why.

 An inside look at the insanity

-As a new business owner, who also has a side gig to help pay the bills, regular networking activities, a husband and two cats at home, volunteer work, and active involvement with friends and family, I feel perpetually behind.
-All the time.
-I would imagine that is a feeling shared by many, not just business owners.
+As a new business owner, who also has a side gig to help pay the bills, regular networking activities, a husband and two cats at home, volunteer work, and active involvement with friends and family, I feel perpetually behind—all the time.
+I imagine that is a feeling shared by many, not just business owners.
 I get it.
 That is life in the 21st century.